 - Test Date: April 1, 2019

 - Title: Senior Computer Scientist

 - Implementer’s Address: 5000 Forbes Ave.

 - Implementer’s City, State/Province, Postal Code: Pittsburgh, PA 15213

 - Implementer’s Country: United States of America

-A fee is required for FAPI OP certifications.
+A fee is required for certifications unless the conformance profile is still in the pilot phase.
 See the OpenID Certification Fee Schedule page for more information.
-Please pay for your certification application at the Certification Payment page before you make your submission.
-The OpenID Foundation policy is that certification submissions will only be validated (and, if correct, published) after receipt of payment.
+Please pay for your certification application at the Certification Payment page when you make your submission.